pilgrimtabby/ml-image-classifier/README.md

 # Image Classifier

 A convolutional neural network trained on the CIFAR-10 dataset.
-It can classify images that fall within one of the CIFAR -10 categories with about 79% accuracy (and much better for some categories).
+It can classify images that fall within one of the CIFAR-10 categories with about 79% accuracy (and much better for some categories).

 This program can test locally stored images.
 It also runs tests against the CIFAR-10 test image suite and can train new models (one is included in `resources` and used by default because training the model is resource-intensive and can take over an hour).